The Song of Roland: He Blowd his Brains out his Ears

 Detail from Simon Marmion’s 15th century work Grandes Chroniques de France.
 Roland’s body twists under a tree.
 Beside him is Durendal and Olifant.
 Image from here.

-Bob and I emerged from the forest and encountered a compound of stone buildings: Roncevaux!
-Inside is the 13th century Colegiata de Santa María.
-Adjacent to it is a hostel for tired pilgrims hiking the Camino de Santiago.
+Bob and I emerged from the forest to find a compound of stone buildings: Roncevaux!
+Inside sits the 13th-century Colegiata de Santa María, and adjacent to it, a hostel for tired pilgrims.
 We took our place in line and waited for bunk assignments.

 ¡Buen Camino!